aditya123473892/wagtail/Python-Package-Maintenance-Guidelines.md

 - The repository must be archived and moved to the [wagtail-deprecated](https://github.com/wagtail-deprecated) organisation
 - A message must be added to the readme.
 This should be visible on both PyPI as well

+## Github tips

+* To remove the 'packages' section from a Github project's about sidebar, click the small cog next to the word 'about', then untick packages.